stawberrylemonade/stair-calculator/README.md

 - **Baluster Setbacks**: Evenly distributed along the tread
 - **Baluster Heights**: Increase with distance from nosing due to the rake angle

-## Design Philosophy

-The interface is inspired by professional CAD software, with:

-- Minimalist, technical aesthetic
-- High contrast monochrome with blue highlights
-- Grid-based layout for precise alignment
-- Technical typography using IBM Plex Sans and Fira Code

-## Browser Compatibility

-The Technical Stair Calculator works in all modern browsers:
-- Chrome
-- Firefox
-- Safari
-- Edge

-## License

-MIT License

-## Version History

-- v1.0.0: Initial release with core functionality